Home

 1996 – Now

-1996 saw the creation of a stock traders dream as Bell Labs had become Lucent Technologies.
+1996 saw the creation of a stock trader’s dream as Bell Labs had become Lucent Technologies.
 It saw its stock value rise from $7.56 to $84 in four years time only to be wiped clean by the 2001 telecom crash.
 Bell Labs survived as a part of Lucent Technologies even after it merged with Alcatel in 2006 to become Alcatel-Lucent.
 In 2016, Nokia acquired the company and renamed Bell Labs to Nokia Bell Labs.
 Nokia Bell Labs still exists today.

-The Most Important Inventions from Bells Labs
+The Most Important Inventions from Bell Labs

 Bell Labs is known for its inventions.
 It is fair to say that they are responsible for inventing the modern world.
 To be more specific, here are some of Bell Labs’ most prolific contributions to the world: